ebuyakin/maichat/docs/ui_layout.md

 * Restore last active part when re-entering VIEW from other modes.

 Extension Interference:
 Browser extensions (e.g. Vimium) may capture plain `j`/`k`.
-Users should exclude the app origin; we deliberately avoid consuming `Ctrl+j` / `Ctrl+k` so they remain available for future bindings.
+Users should exclude the app origin.
 Arrow keys are a fallback, not a first-class replacement.
+(Note: `Ctrl+K` is now bound to the API Keys overlay.)

 Anchoring & Scrolling: Active part positioned at user-selected reading position (Bottom default; also Center / Top).
 Spacer elements above/below maintain alignment at edges; no smooth scroll animation.
 New Message Badge: Top bar right corner; appears when reply arrives and user navigated away or reply filtered out; cleared by `n`, `G`, or badge activation.